South African opposition wants payment to Ramaphosa campaign fund investigated

 Seeking to defuse the controversy surrounding the donation, Ramaphosa’s campaign team said over the weekend that it would return the money and that it would audit other donations to ensure that they were “above board”.

+Explaining why the campaign team had decided to pay back the money, Ramaphosa’s spokeswoman Khusela Diko said on Monday: “They did not want to put the president in a position where there seem to be dubious payments that would have led to his election.”

+“There is nothing illegal, there is nothing irregular and the president has not lied to parliament.
+He gave the information as he understood it at that particular moment in time,” Diko told Kaya FM radio station.

-Ramaphosa’s spokeswoman Khusela Diko was not available to comment on whether the president would appoint the inquiry called for by Maimane.
+Reuters could not reach Diko to ask whether the president would appoint the inquiry called for by Maimane.

 Spokesmen for African Global Operations and the ANC did not answer their phones.